hareldev/cmd-utils/jenkins/console-scripts.md

 null
 ```

-## Stop and abort stuck build
+## Stop stuck / frozen build

-Stuck or frozen builds could be released by running the following script from console -
+Stuck or frozen pipelines could be released by aborting the specific build that is currently running using the following script from console -

 2 placeholders should be replaced:
 * `place-pipeline-name-here`